The Wreck of the Abandoned Plane on Sólheimasandur has become a Landmark in South-Iceland

 Rent a car in Reykjavík - then walk for 3.5 km down to the plane

-Other interesting locations in the vicinity of the plane:
+I have written several other travel-blogs about interesting locations in the vicinity of the plane:

 Have a lovely time exploring the South Coast of Iceland :)

 Sænautasel Turf House in the Highland of Iceland

 Chasing Waterfalls in IcelandIceland is spectacular in so many ways and Icelandic nature is quite unique with its vast landscape, volcanic activity, geothermal areas, glacier lagoons and sceneries, black sand beaches and spectRead more

 The Dynamic Plant LupinePeople have been asking me where to find lupines in Iceland.
 If you like them you should be able to find them easily in Iceland in summer.
 They are in bloom and visible almost wherever you drive aroRead more

 Sænautasel Turf House in the Highland of IcelandIn my search for turf houses around Iceland, I visited Sænautasel, which is a rebuilt turf house on Jökuldalsheiði heath in the highland of Iceland.
 It is, in my opinion, an extremely cute turf hoRead more